TUDelft-MUDE/book/book/numerical_methods_for_PDEs/intro_to_pdes.md

 In hydraulic engineering we commonly deal with free surface flows, such as occurring in seas, estuaries, lakes, rivers and canals.
 The underlying equations to describe such flows are the shallow water equations.
 These equations are a set of *hyperbolic* partial differential equations that describe the flow below a free surface.
-Besides this flow also *advective* transport of dissolve substances (e.g., salt, mud) and their *diffusive* processes in open water bodies are typically included.
+Besides this flow also *advective* transport of dissolve substances (e.g., salt, mud) and their *diffusive* processes in open water bodies are naturally included.
 For these reasons, we shall focus on the numerical solution of the diffusion equation (Section {ref}`diffusion`), the advection equation (Section {ref}`advection`) and the advection-diffusion equation (Section {ref}`cveq`).
 Though elliptic equations are very important in the field of computational fluid dynamics (CFD), they will not dealt with here.
 Detailed discussion on the numerical solution of elliptic equations